Learn about the different types of damages you may qualify for after a car accident in Florida

 - Physical impairment.
 Your injury may have caused you to lose the ability to do certain things.
 Any type of restrictions you have with your body because of your accident injury is considered an impairment.
 Impairment compensation is based on the severity of the restriction, if there is potential for recovery, and how negatively the impairment will affect your future.

 These types of losses are more challenging to prove, but they are real losses that must be taken seriously.
-Florida tried to set a strict limit cap on the amount of non-economic damages a plaintiff could request, but it was ruled unconstitutional by the Florida Supreme Court in a June 2017 decision.
+Florida tried to set a strict cap on the amount of non-economic damages a plaintiff could recover, but it was ruled unconstitutional by the Florida Supreme Court in a June 2017 decision.

 What are punitive damages?

-Punitive damages are a type of financial penalty that’s used by the court system to punish the responsible party if they believe that gross negligence played a role in the accident.
+Punitive damages are a type of financial penalty that’s used by the court system to punish the responsible party if gross negligence played a role in the accident.
 These types of damages are not awarded often.
-However, if the person who caused your accident was driving under the influence, texting while driving, or otherwise recklessly driving, your attorney may seek these damages on your behalf.